Murder of George Gutteridge: The crime

 As a murder of a policeman, Scotland Yard were involved and sent Chief Inspector James Berrett to investigate.

-The autopsy found a variety of different rare old bullets had been fired from the same revolver, one being a Woolwich LRIV.
-The vatiety of ammunition accounted for the different effects.
+The autopsy found a variety of different rare old bullets had been fired from the same revolver, one being a Woolwich RLIV.
+The variety of ammunition accounted for the different effects.
 The inquest on Gutteridge was held on 30 September and concluded he had been murdered by a person or persons unknown.

-Only when the stolen car was examined at Brixton police station was the cartridge marked RL,IV found under a front seat and only there did a sergeant think he saw spots of blood on the running board.
+Only when the stolen car was examined at Brixton police station was the cartridge marked RLIV found under a front seat and only there did a sergeant think he saw spots of blood on the running board.
 He removed this on 11 October and put it in the evidence room.
 Only on 8 February 1928 was it sent for examination by the Home Office pathologist Roche Lynch who confirmed the presence of human blood.
 The car was then returned to Dr Lovell.

 Capture

+In his 1955 memoirs, the chief constable of Sheffield City Police 1926-1931, Percy Sillitoe, credited his force with identifying Browne through a lucky break.
+Around six weeks after the murder, on 14 November 1927, an ex-convict known to Sheffield police was a passenger in a car involved in a minor traffic collision in Sheffield.
+The driver's details and the Vauxhall car's registration were both found to be false, but when local crook Charles Currie was eventually identified as the passenger, he came forward asking to see the chief constable, naming the driver as his criminal acquaintance Browne, and linking him to the murder of PC Gutteridge.
+Sillitoe wrote, 'I need hardly say that as soon as my office door had closed behind Currie, I sprang into action more quickly than ever I had in my life before.
+Within a few seconds I was on the phone to Scotland Yard.'

-The tip-off to the police probably came to the police from Joseph Thomas, a friend of Kennedy who served in the army with him 1904 to 1911 in South Africa.
+The tip-off to the police concerning Kennedy probably came to the police from Joseph Thomas, a friend of Kennedy who served in the army with him 1904 to 1911 in South Africa.
 He was the owner of the Crack Hotel on Rice Street in Liverpool.
 Kennedy had shown him the revolver and asked if Thomas could find extra ammo for him.
 As they often got drunk together he may have let slip some detail of his crime.

-On 20 January 1928 around ten police raided Browne's garage on a separate issue regarding theft of a Vauxhall in Tooting in November 1927.
+On 20 January 1928, around ten police raided Browne's garage in Northcote Road, Battersea.
 They found many loaded weapons and (critically) cartridges marked RLIV, and multiple stolen vehicles being "transformed" and much other stolen property (including Dr Lovell's medical instruments) and consequently arrested him.
 Browne was taken to Tooting Police Station.
 A search of his home found 44 further LRIV cartridges.
-Browne was further charged with the murder of PC Gutteridge at 00.46am on January 21 by Chief Inspector James Berrett.
+Browne was charged with the murder of PC Gutteridge at 00.46am on 21 January by Chief Inspector James Berrett.